neil9669/eggStremely/SubREADME_FR.md

  iv) The primary obstacle will be the frog lady who will initially randomly move around the screen.
 With increased difficulty, she will get faster, she will start moving towards Baby Yoda, and/or the Mandalorian character will appear to also try to stop Baby Yoda.
  v) If we have time, we may also try adding other obstacles

-A)

-1 - Baby Yoda picks eggs (tap on the screen).
-2 - frog lady's hands appear on the screen.
-3 - frog lady's head appears on the screen.
-4 - if baby Yoda picks an egg when the frog lady's head peeps out on the screen, he loses 1 life.
-5 - each time baby Yoda eats 10 eggs his level increases by 1.
-6 - whenever baby Yoda's level increases, the frog lady's head appears quicker on the screen 7 - the game ends when baby Yoda runs out of lives
-8 - Whenever baby Yoda picks an egg the score increases

-B)

-1. The dynamics of the game are a little different now:
- i) There will be a setting such as a field or a spaceship. ii) The jar of eggs will populate in a random position in the field. iii) Baby Yoda/The child/Grogu's objective will be to make his way to the jar of eggs using, which can be controlled using the directional buttons iv) The primary obstacle will be the frog lady who will initially randomly move around the screen.
-With increased difficulty, she will get faster, she will start moving towards Baby Yoda, and/or the Mandalorian character will appear to also try to stop Baby Yoda.
- v) If we have time, we may also try adding other obstacles

 2. As suggested by Peter, we will use KaboomJS to create the game (https://kaboomjs.com/) as it has lots of built-in methods to make development easier and faster